qedb/qedb/README.md

 + Expand proof after submission
 + Copy proof or rule into new proof expression
-+ Create rule directly from proof
 + Create rule from proof with equality signs
-+ Do conflict checking when definitions are added